clolsonus/covid-19/README.md

 ## July 12, 2020

 Mexico has passed Italy in total deaths, on pace for 40k in 8 days.
-Brazil is still running above 1000 deaths/day and on pace to reacy 80k in 8 days.
+Brazil is still running above 1000 deaths/day and on pace to reach 80k in 8 days.
 USA above 600/day and still trending up slightly.

 ![poly](figures/20200712.png?raw=true "12 July, 2020")